 Use baking powder in "pH-neutral" recipes

-In simple recipes, like in this vanilla cake or this Earl Grey cake, you'll notice that the list of ingredients includes: butter, sugar, vanilla, eggs, flour, salt, milk.
+In simple recipes, like in this vanilla cake with chocolate frosting or this Earl Grey cake, you'll notice that the list of ingredients includes: butter, sugar, vanilla, eggs, flour, salt, milk.
 This cake recipe doesn't include any acidic ingredients.
 If you made this recipe without any chemical leavener, you would end up with a dense cake with a tighter crumb, like a pound cake.

 Any lightness or airiness in a cake, in the absence of chemical leaveners, would have to be worked in by hand, by properly creaming the butter and the sugar at the first step to incorporate enough air to lighten the cake.
 With this recipe, if you want to add extra fluffiness and open up the crumb of the cake, baking soda wouldn't work in this case because there isn't an acid in the ingredient list.
 Remember baking soda reacts with an acid to produce carbon dioxide to help your cakes rise.
 Without an acid in the ingredient list, the baking soda wouldn't react much, if at all.
 Your final cake will have unreacted baking soda in it, which might contribute off-flavours to your cake and cause it to brown excessively in the oven (just like when you add too much baking soda), the texture will be just as dense and tight as the recipe without baking soda.